 The counselling service I offer is friendly, professional and down-to-earth.
 I provide an honest, non-judgemental space to listen to your thoughts and feelings and help you explore what's going on in confidence.

 Counselling isn't about giving advice, it's about helping you to find your own answers.
 You will set the pace.
 Having the opportunity to talk honestly and openly about how you are really feeling can bring a great sense of relief and can clear the way for a new period of change and hope.

-My counselling approach is 'person-centred' and relies heavily on the forming of a strong therapeutic relationship between myself and my clients.
-I offer a free-of-charge 30 minute initial consultation during which I can answer any questions you may have, and we can then decide whether we think we'd like to work together.
+It's important for us to feel comfortable working together.
+I offer a free-of-charge 20 minute initial consultation during which I can answer any questions you may have, and we can then decide whether we think we'd like to work together.
 If we agree to go ahead, we will discuss a mutually convenient day and time to meet, usually weekly, for one hour.
 Generally I work on an 'open ended' basis, but we will work with your goals and within a time frame that feels right for you.

 Our work together will take place in a private room in my home.
 If you are unable to travel, then I may be able to meet with you in your home.
 Alternatively, we can meet online via the videoconferencing platform 'Zoom'.

 Please either phone (07983942593), text or send me an email (email@example.com) and we can arrange an initial chat.
 If you are directed to my telephone answer service, I'm the only person who can access this so please do leave a message and I'll get back to you as soon as I can.